-Directors' interests
+Directors'and secretary's interests

-None of the directors had any interest or any material control or arrangement with the Company during the financial period from 16 November 2018 to 31 December 2019.
+None of the directors or secretary had any interest or any material control or arrangement with the Company at 31 December 2020.
+The director's fees are detailed in Note 15.

 Audit committee

 The Company is not a large company as defined by Section 167 of the Companies Act 2014 and is therefore not required to establish an audit committee.